moldach/project-directory/README.md

 R markdown files after the last commit.
 The `.travis.yml` file performs a similar purpose, but is focused on whether or not the R package can be successfully build in a generic Linux environment.
-The `.zenodo.json` file provides machine-readable metafata about the compendium.
+The `.zenodo.json` file provides machine-readable metadata about the compendium.
 This is useful for automatically archiving the compendium at zenodo.

 ### Automatically create project skeletons in R and integrate